 Team UOW’s aquaponics system grows a variety of vegetables and edible fish species with minimal input.
 The fish in the tank produce nitrogenous waste, which is periodically pumped into the crushed terracotta garden bed.
 The plants in the bed remove the nutrients, leaving high quality water which returns to the fish tank.
 This produces a large quantity of food relative to the system footprint, while using far less water than traditional garden beds.

-It took over a year of planning and three months of construction (and deconstruction) for the team to complete the initial build the Illawarra Flame house.
+It took over a year of planning and three months of construction (and deconstruction) for the team to complete the initial build of the Illawarra Flame house.

 Check out the original construction and rebuild of the Illawarra Flame House below.

 Interior Design Concept

 “The aim of the interior design for the house was to reflect Australia’s unique lifestyle and aesthetic: relaxed, chilled-out and comfortable.
 Incorporating elements of ‘making do’, the use of found materials, and salvaged items which is part of our history, and providing innovative storage to make the best use of the small space.
 The interiors reflect Australian landscapes such as the outback, coast and bush through colour palette, material use, texture and references to aboriginal design.” – Alexandra McPaul, Interior Designer